henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 Like most hobby projects, this script is far from perfect.
 All contributions are welcome.

 Issues that I haven't solved yet:
 - Automatically handle the cookie popup window when the browser opens.
-Haven't found a solution for this yet.
 - Figure out an easier way to compute the maximum 'acceptable load more times'.